sobaee/dict2mdx/README.md

 N.B: this script can also pack the resources folder which is located beside the dictionary file to MDD automatically.

-This script has developed because Pyglossary developer decided not to support .mtxt or .mdx writing; if the developer decided to support .mdx writing, this tool will be useless, and I hope he does that.
+This script has developed because Pyglossary developer decided not to support conversion to .mtxt or .mdx; if the developer decided to support conversion to .mdx, this tool will be useless, and I hope he does that.

 <br />
 <br />

 ### REQUIRMENTS:

+1-python 3.9 and up.

-1- [Pyglossary](https://github.com/ilius/pyglossary) which originally come without octopus_mdict_source.py plugin if you install it using `pip install pyglossary`, because of the developer decided to stop developing this plugin.
+2- [Pyglossary](https://github.com/ilius/pyglossary) which originally come without octopus_mdict_source.py plugin if you install it using `pip install pyglossary`, because of the developer decided to stop developing this plugin.

-SO: You can download my modified ready version of pyglossary 4.6.1 with octopus_mdict_source.py plugin added and setup.py fixed; from this Google Drive [LINK](https://drive.google.com/open?id=1foGOqZGtbVgG65zlEk2hXMPXKSQyNuIX).
+SO: DOWNLOAD my modified ready version of pyglossary 4.6.1 with octopus_mdict_source.py plugin added to /pyglossary/plugins folder, and ui_cmd_interactive.py file modified a bit; from this Google Drive [LINK](https://drive.google.com/open?id=1bXm_PJUfZrcFX1zZAPC50DOsm4-gKlmJ).
 Decompress the downloaded zip file, and run: `python setup.py install` from inside the decompressed folder to install this modified version of pyglossay and it will work perfectly.

-2- JUST IF YOU WILL NOT USE MY MODIFIED VERSION OF PYGLOSSARY FROM THE GOOGLE DRIVE LINK ABOVE; you will need to download "octopus_mdict_source.py" plugin from this [link](https://gist.github.com/ilius/88d11fa37a4a40cd0d7f6535120b0693) and add it to /pyglossary/plugins folder of Pyglossary.

-3- python 3.9 and up.
+N.B: As a reference; you can download "octopus_mdict_source.py" plugin from this [link](https://gist.github.com/ilius/88d11fa37a4a40cd0d7f6535120b0693).

+3- The most important dependencies:
+`pip3 install prompt_toolkit mdict-utils beautifulsoup4 python-lzo python-idzip`

+4- Other important dependencies:
-4- `pip3 install mdict-utils lxml polib PyYAML beautifulsoup4 marisa-trie html5lib PyICU libzim>=1.0 python-lzo prompt_toolkit python-idzip`
+`pip3 install lxml polib PyYAML beautifulsoup4 marisa-trie html5lib PyICU libzim>=1.0`

 <br />
 <br />